 These are just a few of the potential situations where social engineering goes beyond the typical phishing email and enters into the real world.
 Much like a phishing email, these situations can be difficult to spot, and if given enough detail and planning, they can be near impossible to effectively avoid.

 How do you protect yourself from Phishing?

-- Create strong internal processes that encourage requests to be double-checked and sometimes triple-checked.
+- Create strong internal processes that encourage requests to double-checked and sometimes triple-checked.

-- Review all contents of the email to ensure that the proper grammar, contact information, and email address is used.
+- Review all contents of the email to ensure that the proper grammar, contact information, and email address.

 - Use strong anti-phishing software that protects your inbox and your internet browsing.